sed-seyedi/mset/README.md

 ## Why?

 I needed a simple config file format and none of the existing solutions worked for me.
 All of them are more complicated (for simple use cases).
-Also, at [SunSed](https://www.sunsed.com/tags/s/mset) we use the same syntax for file metadata and also to set multile variables at once (that's where the name comes from: Multi SET).
+Also, at [SunSed](https://www.sunsed.com/) we use the same syntax for file metadata and also to set multile variables at once using [MSET tag](https://www.sunsed.com/tags/s/mset) (that's where the name comes from: Multi SET).

 Also, I'm crazy about performance!